Data Science Fellow

 Faculty of Arts and Sciences

-Please do NOT apply via ARIES.
-Only applicants who follow the application instructions will be considered.
+Only applicants who follow these instructions will be considered

 Equal Opportunity Employer

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, gender identity, sexual orientation, pregnancy and pregnancy-related conditions or any other characteristic protected by law.